 Data Dictionary Project

-The Data Dictionary Project is a national project, managed by Fire & Rescue NSW (FRNSW) and funded jointly by the Natural Disaster Mitigation Programme and the NSW Government with 50% contribution from the Commonwealth of Australia and 50% from NSW Government.
+The Data Dictionary Project is a national project, managed by Fire and Rescue NSW (FRNSW) and funded jointly by the Natural Disaster Mitigation Programme and the NSW Government with 50% contribution from the Commonwealth of Australia and 50% from NSW Government.

 The Data Dictionary Project will deliver a nationally consistent system of data collection and reporting for the prevention, preparedness, response and recovery activities of Australian emergency service organisations, primarily urban and rural fire brigades, and state and territory emergency services.